garry-cotton/CleanDataAssignment/README.md

 The script takes as arguments:

 - **data_directory**: the path to the base UCI HAR Dataset folder.
+The default value for this argument is the current working directory.
 - **arrange**: whether the output dataset should be arranged by subject, activity and feature.
+The default value is TRUE.

 Only mean and standard deviation features are retained (ie. tBodyAcc-mean()-X, fBodyAccJergMag-std(), etc.).
 Additional features including the word mean but not explicitly indicating the function mean() were dropped.
 This is due to the possibility of these features including additional calculation or transformation beyond simply providing the mean average value.